Performance Optimization Guide

 Performance issues are usually caused by:

 The application performs regular maintenance and database cleanup.
-If these tasks fail, performance may degrade.
+If these tasks are failing, you will see slowdowns.

 Database and Log File Size

-A large database or oversized log files can slow down performance.
+A large database or oversized log files can impact performance.
 You can check database and table sizes on the Maintenance page.

 Note

-• These numbers vary based on network activity and settings.
+- Actual values vary based on network activity and plugin settings.

 Maintenance Plugins